Keep Gate City Housed

 "Keep Gate City Housed: A G4A Teach-In and Training" (February 2024): AFSC North Carolina and Guilford for All hosted a virtual teach-in and training to share AFSC’s efforts to transform how evictions impact tenants in Guilford County, NC.

-Learn more about AFSC North Carolina.
+Learn more about AFSC North Carolina and support our work.